ankitlunia9/Shopping-App/README.md

-A Shopping Application developed using Flutter and Dart as the frontend.
-And Firebase for the backend using http requests.
+A Shopping Application developed using Flutter and Dart as the frontend.\n And Firebase for the backend using http requests.